Godzilla (comics): Miniseries

 Outside of the ongoing main series, IDW has also published seven five-issue miniseries.
 They first published a five-issue miniseries called Godzilla: Gangsters & Goliaths from June – October 2011.
 The miniseries was then collected as a trade paperback in November 2011.

 A second five-issue miniseries called Godzilla: Legends was published from November 2011 – March 2012.
 The miniseries was then collected as a trade paperback in June 2012.

 A third five-issue miniseries called Godzilla: The Half-Century War was published from August – December 2012.
 The miniseries was then collected as a trade paperback in May 2013.
 The miniseries was then collected again as a hardcover book, with additional artwork, in July 2015.
 In October 2016, issue #1 was reprinted as Godzilla: The Half-Century War – Greatest Hits #1.

 A fourth five-issue miniseries called Godzilla: Cataclysm was published from August – December 2014.
 The miniseries was then collected as a trade paperback in March 2015.

 A fifth five-issue miniseries called Godzilla in Hell was published from July – November 2015.
 Issues #1 and 2 of the miniseries both went into a second and third printing, while issue #3 went into a second printing.
 The miniseries was then collected as a trade paperback in February 2016.

 A sixth five-issue miniseries called Godzilla: Oblivion (which was originally going to be titled Godzilla: World's End) was published from March – July 2016.
 The miniseries was then collected as a trade paperback in October 2016.

 A seventh five-issue miniseries called Godzilla: Rage Across Time was published from August – November 2016.
+This series took the form of an anthology with Godzilla and other kaiju impacting various events across history.
 Issue #1 went into a second printing.
 The miniseries was then collected as a trade paperback in December 2016.